aditya-K2/hack-stack/README.md

 - Have sane defaults.
 - Handle auth
+    - use OAuth from fastapi
 - Implement custom decorators *(if possible)*
 - Protected routes etc.
 - database management tools

+## Tools in Discussion

+- Prisma